palkan/active_delivery/README.md

     name.gsub(/Delivery$/, "Pigeon").safe_constantize
   end

-  # This method should return true if sender recognizes the delivery action
+  # This method should return true if the sender recognizes the delivery action
   def notify?(delivery_action)
     # `handler_class` is available within the line instance
     sender_class.respond_to?(delivery_action)